 Escambia County Fire Rescue is looking for professionals like you.
 If you’re looking for a rewarding career with excellent benefits, directly making an impact on your community Join Escambia County Fire Rescue!

 Escambia County Fire Rescue proudly operates as a combination fire service, utilizing the talents and diversities of volunteer and career firefighting personnel.
-Career personnel operate in 14 stations throughout the county.
-Thirteen stations work a 24/48-hour shift and one station works Monday-Friday, 7 a.m. to 4 p.m.
+Career personnel operate in 15 stations throughout the county.
+Thirteen stations work a 48/96-hour shift and two stations work Monday-Friday, 7 a.m. to 4 p.m.
 Volunteer firefighters operate out of numerous stations throughout Escambia County.
 Escambia County Fire Rescue also provides other emergency services such as hazardous materials response, special operations and ALS non-transport.

 This class stays in constant preparation for and responds to all medical emergencies, motor vehicle accidents, hazardous materials accidents, and fire emergencies; performs public education services; and practices and trains for emergency situations.
 Certified firefighters now receive a $2,000 sign-on bonus with a minimum salary of $41,698.